thindil/www.laeran.pl/linuxada/debian_tutorial.md

 Now you can create your own repository at [Open SUSE Build Service](https://build.opensuse.org/) and check if everything works there too.
 You will need to upload there all three files.
-If everything is working, congratulation, you built your first Debian package. :)
+If everything is working, congratulation, you built your first Debian package. :) To add the package to the Ada Linux Packages Repository, use option *Submit package*.

 ### Notes

 * If you build the package in your normal system, not in container, file *packagename_version.dsc* will be signed with your GPG key.
-Unfortunately, OBS doesn't know your GPG key or even doesn't have installed GPG during build a package, thus you need to remove signature from the file.
+Unfortunately, openSUSE Build Servive doesn't know your GPG key or even doesn't have installed the GPG during build a package, thus you need to remove signature from the file.
 Normally, it is a bad idea, but there is no other option.
-Open file *packagename_version.dsc* in your text editor and delete first three lines (up to Format line) and last 12 lines (from the empty line after the last checksum).
+Open file *packagename_version.dsc* in your text editor and delete first three lines (up to Format line) and the last twelve lines (from the empty line after the last checksum).
 * You can find all files related to the tutorial on the [bob](https://build.opensuse.org/package/show/home:thindil/bob) package page.